Creating a knowledge base can be as simple or as complex as you want it to be.

 Keep in mind that you probably don’t have to start from scratch.
 In all likelihood, a lot of the content you need is already in your help desk as previously sent responses and saved replies.
 Taking advantage of what your team has already written will save you a lot of time when building out your content.

 As you create your articles, make sure to follow the best practices of writing and designing help content.
 Include rich media, take advantage of lists and text formatting, and consider creating anchor links for longer articles.
-If you need more guidance, check out the articles below.

 5. Publish your knowledge base